 Laurie Jo Reynolds, Assistant Professor of Social Justice, School of Art and Art History, University of Illinois at Chicago.

-Carlton Turner, Executive Director, Alternate ROOTS.
+Carlton Turner, Executive Director, Mississippi Center for Cultural Production.

-Advisers’ affiliations are for identification purposes only; no institutional endorsement is implied.
+Affiliations are for identification purposes only; no institutional endorsement is implied.